KiandaBPM/KiandaBPM.github.io/form-designer.md

 ## Forms & layout fields

-Kianda comes with a several pre-defined field widgets.
+Kianda comes with a number of pre-defined field widgets.
 In case none of them satisfies your specific needs and if you have some level of [development](development.md) skills you can always create your own custom field widget.

-At the time of writing the default fields fall into 4 main categories of fields:
+At the time of writing the default fields fall into four main categories of fields:

-1. **Input** - Input fields include the most common data input fields such textbox, user picker, dates, tables checkbox and number fields.
+1. **Input** - Input fields include the most common data input fields such textbox, user picker, date field, table, checkbox, drop-down and number fields.
-2. **Layout** - Layout fields are fields that serve the purpose perfecting the layout your form.
-They include responsive panels, dialog box and rich text fields.
+2. **Layout** - Layout fields are the fields that serve the purpose perfecting the layout of your form.
+They include responsive panels, dialog box, field groups and rich text fields.
-3. **Action** - Action fields are fields that allow user interface action like buttons, links or even signature components.
+3. **Action** - Action fields are fields that allow user interface actions like buttons, links or even signature components.
 4. **Custom**  - Under custom fields, you will find any custom developed fields available under your developer section.

 Layout fields take an important role when building a modern user interface and allow you to achieve the pixel perfect layout you want.

 ### Modal dialogs

 Modal dialogs are a special form of layout fields.
-It allows a form designer to define an interface with the key intention of grabbing users attention to something import.
+It allows a form designer to define an interface with the key intention of grabbing users attention to something important.

 Typically we use dialogs for things like requiring user confirmation or to let them make a final decision.